Brazilian Western: Casting

 The main cast of the movie was confirmed on February 9, 2011.
 Fabrício Boliveira was chosen to play the main role, João de Santo Cristo; Ísis Valverde was confirmed as his love interest Maria Lúcia; and Felipe Adib will be the antagonist Jeremias.
 On April 15, 2011, Cinara Leal was chosen to play Teresa, since Fabiula Nascimento had to leave the film due to her busy schedule.

 César Troncoso, husband of Teresa, was confirmed on 23 May 2011.
 About his character, he commented:

 Filming

 Filming began on April 12, 2011.
 The first scene shot was when João de Santo Cristo arrives at Brasília.
 The production team had to alter the highway so that it resembled the appearance from the 70s.
 Also, the crew found a 1955 city bus that had been functioning in the capital since its foundation, and used it in the film.

 The movie was shot in Brasília and in the countryside of São Paulo state.
 At the border of the Federal District with Goiás, a set city was built in order to recreate Ceilândia as it was in the 80s.
 The set was built in an empty terrain belonging to a landfill company.

+Reception

+Box office

+After its first week in theaters, Faroest Caboclo had sold 554,911 tickets.
+The number of tickets sold fell consecutively from the second week onwards, ending with a total of 1,495,356 tickets after eight weeks in theaters.